TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-major-events.md

 <blockquote class="letter">

-Meet at the Watcher's Tavern in Jairnt, North of Renaura, on the night of the next new moon.
+Meet at the Watcher's Tavern in Jairnt, North of Denaura, on the night of the next new moon.
 There's a matter to discuss that affects many people's lives.
 I can provide you with a significant reward if you agree to help.
 Please be discrete.